jjenkov/pde-pdl-specification/pdl-specification.md

 I guess that in some situations it can also make it easier to comment out a single token in the middle of a line, because you just have to put a # character in front of that token and it becomes a comment.

+Alternatively, comments could use a different end character in POS1 and POS2 than other tokens.
+For instance, the ~ character - which is not often used in other tokens (except occasionally in ASCII or UTF-8 tokens).
+This way you could more easily comment out a larger section of PDL tokens - but commenting out a single PDL token then requires more work - as it has to be surrounded by a # and ~ character, instead of just having a # character put in front of it.

+Maybe there needs to be single token comments and a multi-token comments...
+That is an option to look at in the future.

 Regardless of this syntax "disadvantage" - it is better to have comments available than not having comments available at all like in JSON.
 Also, having the comment syntax conform to the general token syntax structure makes a tokenizer much easier to implement.

+Comments cannot have null values.

 ### Boolean

 ### Integers
 ### Floating Point Numbers
 ### ASCII Text